University of Douai: English College in Douai (1562–1793)

 Although the University of Douai was founded on the model of Louvain, from which it drew most of its initial professors, it was also influenced by the English during its early years.
 Several key positions were held by Englishmen, many of whom were former scholars from Oxford.

 The university's first chancellor was Richard Smyth, a former Fellow of Merton College, Oxford, and Regius Professor of Divinity at Oxford.
 Owen Lewis, a former Fellow of New College, Oxford, who had also held the corresponding position at Oxford, served for many years as the Regius Professor of Canon Law at Douai.

 The first principal of Marchiennes College was Richard White (also known as Richard Gwyn), another former Fellow of New College.
 Additionally, William Allen, after earning his licentiate at Douai in 1560, became the university's Regius Professor of Divinity.

 The founding of the University of Douai coincided with the presence of a significant number of English Catholics who had settled in Douai following the accession of Elizabeth I and the reimposition of Protestantism in England.
 This community, along with the role of the university, inspired William Allen to establish a seminary in Douai in 1569 for English Catholic priests.

 The seminary’s studies were partially linked to the university, and priests were trained there to return to England.
 It was at this English College in Douai that the English translation of the Bible, known as the Douay–Rheims Version, was completed in 1609.
 However, the first English Catholic Bible combining the Rheims New Testament and the Douay Old Testament into a single volume was not printed until 1764.

 Scottish College in Douai (1573–1802)

 The Scottish College was established in 1573 by Bishop John Lesley, who opposed the Scottish Reformation and the destabilization of the Auld Alliance between France and Scotland by Protestant England.
 It was later refounded in 1608.
 After Douai's conquest by the French, Scots residing there automatically held dual French and Scottish citizenship under the Auld Alliance.

-The college in Douai became a hub for scholars from the Scottish Stuart supporter movement and a refuge for exiles from the Jacobite risings, particularly between 1688 and 1692.
+The college in Douai hosted scholars from the Scottish Stuart supporter movement and exiles from the Jacobite risings, particularly between 1688 and 1692.
 Historical collections were deposited at the college by King James II of England and VII of Scotland—the last Catholic monarch of Great Britain—as well as by other exiled Scottish Catholics.